FabianaCampanari/FabiCard/README.md

  <p align="center"> ✨   Development of a web project created within Code Pen and later hosted on Github as a website.

-✨   My projects thumbnail through the “embed” feature of Code Pen.
+ <p align="center"> ✨   My projects thumbnail through the “embed” feature of Code Pen.

 ✨   Dark Mode button viem option included.